Print

 General principles on the ethical conduct of research and scholarship

-Harriet Lloyd has been involved in research in the ophthalmic space for almost three decades at Weill-Cornell, Columbia, and Mount Sinai.
+Harriet Lloyd, MS, has been involved in research in the ophthalmic space for almost three decades at Weill-Cornell, Columbia and Mount Sinai.
 To that end, she has been involved in various laboratory technical and administrative roles, and has managed numerous federal and foundation grants.
-She draws from a vast array of experiences within ophthalmology and research, including those that deal with sponsored projects, funding initiatives, clinical trials, animal studies, and bench work.
+She draws from a vast array of experiences within ophthalmology and research, including those that deal with sponsored projects, funding initiatives, clinical trials, animal studies and bench work.

 Tips on starting your own laboratory